netscaler/cloud-native-getting-started/gcp/README.md

      ![GCP](./media/gcp-free-tier-image-9.png)

 6. Deploy a unqiue CPX for each application hotdrink, colddrink, and guestbook microservices

+    **Note:** Please upload your TLS certificate and TLS key into hotdrink-secret.yaml.
+We have updated our security policies and removed SSL certificate from guides.

      ```gcloudsdkkubectl
      kubectl create -f cpx.yaml -n tier-2-adc